Setup and Configuration for Makerkit Next.js Prisma

 Step 1: Clone and Install

-# Clone the repositorygit clone git@github.com:makerkit/next-prisma-saas-kit-turbo teampulse# Move into the project directorycd teampulse# Install all dependenciespnpm installNote: When you create your own project, replace "teampulse" with the name of your project.
+# Clone the repositorygit clone git@github.com:makerkit/next-prisma-saas-kit-turbo teampulse# Move into the project directorycd teampulse# Install all dependenciespnpm installReplace "teampulse" with your project name when creating your own application.

-pnpm turbo gen setupPlease follow the prompts to set up your project.
-The command will guide you through initial configuration.
+pnpm turbo gen setupFollow the prompts to complete the initial configuration.

 Step 2: Start the Database

-Makerkit provides a Docker Compose file to run PostgreSQL and Mailpit (for email testing) locally.
+Makerkit includes a Docker Compose configuration for PostgreSQL and Mailpit (email testing).

 8025